-Now you have your expenses figured out.
-Now comes the most challenging part of budgeting, and that is actually following your budget.
-Sticking to a plan requires more discipline than most people think, especially if you choose to use most of your entertainment money to pay off debt.
-That’s not saying you can’t or shouldn’t do it, but you also want to live a happy life while you’re on your debt paying journey.
+The most challenging part of budgeting is following your budget.
+Sticking to a plan for your money is tricky, especially if you need to make big changes in your day-to-day life.
+That’s not saying you can’t or shouldn’t do it, but you also want to live a happy life while you’re on your debt-paying journey.

 That’s why the 70-20-10 rule is such a powerful tool to help stay on track.
-The 70-20-10 rule is a balanced way to spend money on things you need while also save some left over for your own personal use.
+The 70-20-10 rule is a balanced way to spend money on things you need while also saving some for your personal use.

 70% of your paycheck should go to paying off essentials like those mentioned above, so if you make $3,000 a month.
 You’d end up getting $2100 out of that as your 70%.
-You may think this is a lot of money to pay for basic necessities, and you’d be right.
-This percent is designed to give you enough money to pay the bare minimum plus some extra to help pay off debt.
-This will help you pay off debt faster.
+You may think this is a lot of money to pay for necessities but think about it for a second.
+Housing, food, clothing, transportation, insurance, paying down debt… These are all necessities that you can’t avoid.

-For your 20%, which is saved for investments, gets taken out of the remaining $2100 to be $420 of that is reserved for your future.
+Your 20%, which is saved for investments, gets taken out of the remaining $2100 to be $420 that is reserved for your future.
 This can include:

-Whatever will help the future you for retirement or emergencies should never be touched until the time comes.
-M1 Finance is an investing tool that can help you invest little to give you an early start.
+M1 Finance is an investing tool that can help you invest a little to give you an early start.
 Every month this builds up to keep you secure.
-That’s why it’s always important to start early so that you save more in the long run.

 3. Learning to Plan Ahead

-Learning these budgeting skills takes some time and patience, but it’ll be a breeze once you get the hang of budgeting.
-This is a huge step in taking control of your money so that you can earn financial freedom, so make sure you practice these skills to pay off your debt quickly.
+Learning these skills takes some time and patience, but budgeting is a breeze once you get the hang of it.
+This is a huge step in taking control of your money so that you can earn financial freedom.